Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: Adaptive .

-We initially guess the graph structure of the decision tree $\calT^*$ as well as the $I_B^*$-value of each block $B$.
-Following the discussion in \S\ref{subsec:nonadapt_prelim}, the number of required guesses for this purpose depends on $\eps$ and nothing more.
-Unfortunately, unlike the non-adaptive setting, we now run into two complicating features: (a)~Each variable may appear within multiple blocks and at most once on any root-leaf path; and (b)~There is a cardinality constraint for each such path.
-To overcome these difficulties, we define virtual machines, corresponding to subsets of blocks.
-More formally, let $\calC$ be the set of all \emph{configurations}, where a configuration $C \in \cal C$ is any subset of blocks that contains at most one block on any root-leaf path; clearly, $| \calC | \leq 2^{ ( 1/\eps )^{O(1)} }$.
-Intuitively, a block-adaptive policy $\calT$ can be thought of as ``assigning'' the random variable $X_i$ to configuration $C$ when this variable appears in exactly the blocks belonging to $C$, i.e., $i \in \calT_B$ if and only if $B \in C$.
-From this perspective, we can further partition the subset $\calT_B^*$ of variables appearing in block $B$ according to their configuration, $\{ \calT_{B,C}^* \}_{C \in \calC}$, where $\calT_{B,C}^*$ are those assigned by $\calT^*$ in configuration $C$.
+To overcome these difficulties, we define the notion of a ``configuration'', corresponding to a structured subset of blocks.
+Formally, any configuration $C$ is a subset of blocks in $\calT^*$ that contains at most one block on each root-leaf path.
+Intuitively, a block-adaptive policy $\calT$ can be thought of as ``assigning'' each random variable $X_j$ to configuration $C$ when this variable appears in exactly the blocks belonging to $C$, i.e., $j \in \calT_B$ if and only if $B \in C$.
+As such, our requirement that each variable may appear at most once on any root-leaf path is precisely the reason why every configuration may contain at most one block on each root-leaf path.
+With these definitions, we can further partition the subset $\calT_B^*$ of variables appearing in block $B$ according to their configuration, $\{ \calT_{B,C}^* \}_{C \in \calC}$, where $\calT_{B,C}^*$ stands for the subset of variables in $B$ that are assigned by $\calT^*$ to configuration $C$.
+We make use of $\calC$ to designate the set of all possible configurations; clearly, $| \calC |$ only depends on $\epsilon$.